Cybis did not produce nearly as many rose studies as Boehm or Connoisseur of Malvern but the ones they did create are well worth looking at.

-The final rose items date from the late 1980s or later and all are open editions.
+The final rose items date from the late 1980s or later and all were open editions.

-The pink colorway is also offered as the Ribbon of Hope Rose (large) with the addition of a Mini Rose (shown below) and pink breast cancer awareness ribbon, at the same pricepoint of $895.
+The pink colorway was also offered as the Ribbon of Hope Rose (large) with the addition of a Mini Rose (shown below) and pink breast cancer awareness ribbon.

-It was also made in a pink colorway as the Ribbon of Hope Rose (medium) but that colorway of this rose is now retired.
+It was also made in a pink colorway as the Ribbon of Hope Rose (medium.).

-The smallest Cybis rose offered as an individual sculpture is the Mini Rose at about an inch high and 3” wide.
-Currently priced at $95 each, it is available in a white, yellow, or pink colorway (shown).
+The smallest Cybis rose offered as an individual sculpture was the Mini Rose at about an inch high and 3” wide for $95 each, available in a white, yellow, or pink colorway.
 At least for a time, these were supplied in a small red velvet “jewelers” type box, with the Cybis logo and trademarked phrase “Porcelains That Fire the Imagination” stamped on the inside of the lid.